epics-modules/Yokogawa_DAS/docs/MW100Doc.md

 typically called when the status read notices a mode change into measurements mode.

 -   **Input**       - This interrupt is called after reading all the input
-    channels: input modules and calculation addresses.
+                      channels, input modules and calculation addresses.
--   **Output** - This interrupt is called after reading all the output
-    channels: output modules, communication addresses, and constant addresses.
+-   **Output**      - This interrupt is called after reading all the output channels, output modules, communication addresses, and constant addresses.
 -   **Status**      - This interrupt is called after reading the operational statuses of the MW100.
--   **Information** - This interrupt is called after reading the MW100 and channel information that can\'t be changed during measurement mode.
+-   **Information** - This interrupt is called after reading the MW100 and channel information that can't be changed during measurement mode.
 -   **Error**       - This interrupt is called after the error state of the MW100 occurs.

 ### Addresses